smichel17/Gnome-Dark-Theme-Form-Fix/README.md

 # Gnome-Dark-Theme-Form-Fix
 The Gnome 3 Dark Theme makes forms white-on-white.
 This forces white-on-black.

+This is not maintained.
+I'll leave it online in case it becomes useful to someone.

 ## Versioning

 Even though it's a tiny css file so it's kind of silly to do releases at all, I'm going to use [Semantic Versioning](http://semver.org).
 For css, I think that means: